Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 Customize the permission level of any commands.

-After enabling the rules, use the /customCommandPermissionLevel command to view the usage instructions.
+After enabling the rules, use the `/customCommandPermissionLevel help` command to view the usage instructions.

 - Type: `String`